-82. Even when the full history of the GDSII database for a particular integrated circuit is not available, my experience in semiconductor design and layout gives me sufficient basis to opine whether one or more of the methods claimed in Hoff '626 have likely been used in creating integrated circuits.

-83. Given the multiple dependencies in the semiconductor processing design flow and the reality of ECO after layout has been completed, I believe that it is highly unlikely that anyone using the Cadence Innovus tool (or another design tool with similar functionality for incremental routing and dummy metal fill) to create a modern IC would not have used at least one of the inventions recited in Hoff '626 to minimize the delay from having to re-route every net following an ECO, and then re-do the dummy fill.
-Likewise, I believe that it is similarly unlikely that anyone using the Cadence Innovus tool or another tool with similar functionality would not have used at least one of the inventions recited in Lakshmanan '803 to minimize the delay from a post-routing ECO.
-The delays from having to manually re-run the routing and the dummy fill tool after each ECO or layout change is so impactful that failure to use these now-commonly available tools would result in a severe competitive disadvantage and substantial delays in bringing products to market.
+- 46. Even when the full history of the GDSII database for a particular integrated circuit is not available, my experience in semiconductor design and layout gives me sufficient basis to opine whether one or more of the methods claimed in Hoff '626 have likely been used in creating integrated circuits. - 47.
+Given the multiple dependencies in the semiconductor processing design flow and the reality of ECO after layout has been completed, I believe that it is highly unlikely that anyone using the Cadence Innovus tool (or another design tool with similar functionality for incremental routing and dummy metal fill) to create a modern IC would not have used at least one of the inventions recited in Hoff '626 to minimize the delay from having to re-route every net following an ECO, and then re-do the dummy fill.
+The delays from having to manually re-run the routing tool after each ECO or layout change is so impactful that failure to use these now-commonly available tools would result in a severe competitive disadvantage and substantial delays in bringing products to market.

-84. By contrast, based on my experience in semiconductor layout and design, I would only assume that relatively simple IC designs would have been made in recent years without employing at least one of the methods claimed in Hoff '626 and Lakshmanan '803.
+48. By contrast, based on my experience in semiconductor layout and design, I would only assume that relatively simple IC designs would have been made in recent years without employing at least one of the methods claimed in Hoff '626.

-85. In addition, based on my experience, it can be assumed with a high degree of confidence that modern components in the same family or product line made by the same producer and used by the same customer in the same product line share similar features and were designed and laid out in similar fashion.
+49. In addition, based on my experience, it can be assumed with a high degree of confidence that modern components in the same family or product line made by the same producer and used by the same customer in the same product line share similar features and were designed and laid out in similar fashion.
 For example, I would expect with a high degree of confidence that two RYZEN processors made by AMD (such as the Ryzen 7 1700 and 5 5500U processors) or two Qualcomm Snapdragon transceivers (such as the Snapdragon 865 and 665 transceivers) would have similar performance specifications, be used for similar (if not identical) purposes by similar clients, be built on the same knowledge base and design history of prior generation devices, and thus share substantially similar design philosophies.
-Given that these are cutting-edge, modern devices, I expect that their production similarly involved incremental layout and routing methodologies following at least one of the methods claimed in each of Hoff '626 and Lakshmanan '803.
+Given that these are cutting-edge, modern devices, I expect that their production similarly involved incremental layout and routing methodologies following at least one of the methods claimed in Hoff '626.